Mathugo/mathugo.github.io/_posts/2024-07-01-Efficiency metrics in Machine Learning.md

 \frac{\partial \mathcal{L}}{\partial a_i} = \frac{\partial \mathcal{L}}{\partial a_{i+1}} \frac{\partial a_{i+1}}{\partial a_i} = \frac{\partial \mathcal{L}}{\partial a_{i+1}} \mathbf{g}(a_i)
 $$

 where $$ \mathbf{g}(a_i) $$ depends on the activations at previous layer.
-This means that for a nonlinear layer, we need to store all the activation.
+This means that for a nonlinear layer, we need to store all the activations.

 ### Model FLOPs utilization
 Model FLOPs utilization was proposed by Google as a metric to capture how well a specific model is using the hardware available.
 More specifically, it is defined as the ratio between the observed output throughput and the maximum theoretical throughtput.

+$$
+\text{MFU} = \frac{Achieved FLOPs/s}{Theoretical Peak FLOPs/s}
+$$

-Importantly, the maximum theoretical throughput only accounts for flops (forward and bacward) and not for rematerialization + other computational overhead.
+Importantly, the maximum theoretical throughput only accounts for FLOPs (forward and backward) and not for rematerialization + other computational overhead.
+A low MFU means that the model is underutilizing the hardware due to inefficiencies such as memory bottlenecks, poor parallelism, or excessive communication overhead.

 This is an extremely important metric saying a lot about our implementation and training pipeline, as it captures the number of FLOPs a model theoretically utilizes compared to hardware peak FLOPs.

+​